somerandomgamer-srg/Useful-Lua-Tools/README.md

 3. **Performance Considerations**: The functions provided may not be optimized for all use cases or performance requirements.

-4. **Security Disclaimer**: While efforts have been made to implement secure functions, this software should not be used for critical security applications without thorough review and testing.
+4. **Security Disclaimer**: While efforts have been made to implement secure functions, this toolkit should not be used for critical security applications without thorough review and testing.

-5. **Compatibility**: The library may not be compatible with all Lua versions or implementations.
+5. **Compatibility**: The toolkit may not be compatible with all Lua versions or implementations.
 Users should verify compatibility with their specific environment.

 6. **Resource Usage**: Some functions may consume significant computational resources depending on input size and complexity.
 Users should test performance with their specific use cases.